 — Avery Van Duzer ’18

-• Percentage of students from outside the Pacific Northwest: 87%
+• Percentage of students from outside the Pacific Northwest (Oregon, Washington, Idaho): 87%

 • Student-faculty ratio: 10:1

-• The College offers a Bachelor of Arts degree in 26 departmental majors, 13 interdisciplinary areas, and dual-degree (3-2) programs in Engineering, Computer Science, Forestry, and Visual Arts.
+• The College offers a Bachelor of Arts degree in 26 departmental majors, 16 interdisciplinary areas, and dual-degree (3-2) programs in Computer Science, Engineering, Forestry, and Visual Arts.

-• Among liberal arts colleges, Reed ranks fourth in the nation in production of future PhDs in all disciplines.
-Among all institutions of higher learning, it ranks third in the nation in life sciences and third in the nation in social sciences (Higher Education Data Consortium, 2010).
+• Among all institutions, Reed ranks fourth in the nation of future PhDs.
+It ranks second in the nation in life sciences and third in the nation in social sciences (source: NSF WebCASPAR; data compiled by HEDS).

 • Graduate schools most frequently attended by Reed alumni for Law, Medicine, Business, and other graduate study include the Universities of Chicago, California, Oregon, and Washington; Yale; Harvard; Stanford; Cornell; MIT; and Johns Hopkins.